Armillaria: Description

 The basidiocarp (reproductive structure) of the fungus is a mushroom that grows on wood, typically in small dense clumps or tufts.
 Their caps (mushroom tops) are typically yellow-brown, somewhat sticky to touch when moist, and, depending on age, may range in shape from conical to convex to depressed in the center.
 The stipe (stalk) may or may not have a ring.
-All Armillaria species have a white spore print and none have a volva (cup at base) (compare Amanita).
+All Armillaria species have a white spore print and none have a volva (cup at base).

+Armillaria species are long-lived and form the largest living fungi in the world.
+The largest known organism (of the species A. ostoyae) covers more than 3.4 sqmi in Oregon's Malheur National Forest and is estimated to be 2,500 years old.
+Some species display bioluminescence, known as foxfire.